 Boardwalk Empire writers, producers, and costumers did a nice job setting the scene but it is a little premature.
 King Tuts tomb wasn’t discovered until November 26, 1922 – one month before the big celebration.
 It was a little too soon for dresses to be inspired by the latest discoveries.
 It look several months to even begin categorizing and photographing all that was part of king Tuts tomb.
 That and the delays in sharing the photographs around the world meant most people were not seeing the discoveries until at least 6 months later.
 The wave of Egyptian themed parties and clothing would not have been so abundant until at least 1924.

 In any case the clothing is gorgeousness and just like in 1922 the mania for gold, beads, and drop waist dresses is ever present today.
 Last year I could barely find a 1920’s style dress to included in my 1920’s shopping resources page- now I am overwhelmed with choices and more and more are being added daily.
-Boardwalk Empire is certainly helping to push the 1920’s style dress revival.
+Boardwalk Empire, the Great Gatsby and Downton Abbey are certainly helping to push the 1920’s style dress revival.

 For those who want a Boardwalk Empire inspired dress your choices are plentiful if you want a fully beaded, fringed, or feather trimmed dress.
 Both long and short dresses are popular right now.
 There is a great selection of plus size Boardwalk Empire style dresses here too.

 Shop new 1920s style Boardwalk Empire dresses: